 This vacuum does a decent job on low-pile carpet.
 It manages to pick up all pet hair but it struggles a bit more with large debris.
 It has an even harder time with small debris like baking soda though, so it could take many passes to fully clean up this kind of mess.

 The Neato Botvac D7 is alright on high-pile carpet.
 It cleans pet hair exceptionally well, and its performance on small and large debris is impressive for a robot vacuum.
 It manages to capture just over half of large debris like sand, but it struggles more with small debris.
+Take a look at the iRobot Roomba S9 if you need a robot vacuum that clears debris more easily on shaggy surfaces.

 The Neato Botvac D7 has fair maneuverability.
 Using the 'Eco' mode with the 'Extra Care' setting, it makes an efficient cleaning pattern and it can easily go around furniture feet and legs.
 Unfortunately, the vacuum seems to get stuck when trying to maneuver around lighter furniture like rugs or electrical cables.
 It sends you a notification if it needs help so that it can be relocated.
+If you want a robot vacuum with better maneuverability, check out the Samsung POWERbot R7040 or the Ecovacs DEEBOT OZMO T8 AIVI.

 The Neato Botvac D7 has excellent automation features.
 With the Neato app, you can check your map coverage, see your cleaning history, and create boundary lines, which is handy if the strip isn't long enough.
 You can also select 'Extra Care' navigation for more gentle navigation, and you can even control it remotely while it's operating.